 - See the directories on the Salvation Army website or call their national number on 13 72 58, or see the St Vincent de Paul website or call their Canberra office on (02) 6282 2722.

 - Contact your local church, community centre or community organisation and find out where emergency relief is provided in your area.

-- To find services in your area see the Service Seeker website
+- To find services in your area see the Service Seeker website or Ask Izzy website.

 When you speak to the provider explain your circumstances.
 They’ll help you with the process of getting emergency relief.

 EMERGENCY RELIEF ORGANISATIONS

 Don’t feel ashamed or embarrassed about seeking emergency relief – emergency relief organisations help people from all walks of life.
 All you need to do is ask for help!

 To find emergency relief in your area check the DSS Grants Service Directory.

 You can also try:

 If your problem still hasn’t been solved, or you’re feeling overwhelmed, call us on 1800 007 007 to speak with one of our financial counsellors.